Books by Mark

 “While Mark Milke paints on the Alberta canvas, the landscape for his ideas—and the cogent explanation of them—is universal.
 Milke examines the ideas, slogans, and policies o f many who call themselves progressives.
 He deconstructs them t o help us understand why good intentions are never good enough.” —Charles Adler, Host of Corus Entertainment’s Charles Adler Tonight

 Published by Thomas & Black.
 Ralph vs. Rachel: A tale of two premiers, will be available in bookstores in mid-November.
-You can pre-order from Indigo/Chapters here.
+You can pre-order from Indigo/Chapters here or buy the e-book here.
+The Kindle e-book version is available from Amazon.ca here.

 Tax Me I'm Canadian!